Public libraries play a key role in ensuring

 Learn a lot about ORTR in two minutes by viewing our Prezi overview.

 The ORTR Library is a collection of storytime outlines, booklists, scripts, sample publications, links, and other "shares" for librarians to plan early literacy activities.
-Browse, borrow, and use!
-More submissions eagerly sought.
-See the ORTR Library page for details.
+Browse, borrow, use, and share!

 The Ohio Early Literacy Crosswalk helps librarians and early-childhood professionals work with four early literacy frameworks: ECRR1, ECRR2, Ohio Department of Education Early Learning and Development Standards, and Head Start Child Development and Early Learning Framework Outcomes.

 Every Child Ready to Read Update:

 The revision of the national Every Child Ready to Read® @ Your Library® (ECRR) program focuses on five simple practices--talking, singing, reading, writing, and playing--that develop language and pre-reading skills in children beginning at birth.
 The ECRR2 toolkit is available from the ALA Store.

 Saroj Ghoting debuted her STAR POWER™ workshop in Ohio in August 2011.
 This workshop, sponsored by ORTR, introduced ECRR2 and explored early literacy in storytimes, library environments, and library programs.
 STAR POWER™ workshop handouts and materials are available for free download on the Training Opportunities page.

 Saroj has also developed several helpful companion resources for libraries adopting ECRR2, including a summary of the early literacy components (skills) (PDF) and a chart showing how the early literacy components and the Five Practices support each other (PDF).
 More resources are available on Saroj's website.